Operations

 A generic checklist.
 Cleaners stop reading checklists after the third changeover.
 The information they actually need is property-specific and changeover-specific, and a checklist that says "check pool clarity" tells them less than they already know.

 A WhatsApp voice note at 7am the morning of changeover.
 The cleaner is then driving to a different property; the message goes unheard; they arrive at your villa without the information.
-Briefs are written, accessible, dated.
+Briefs are written, accessible, dated — and the staff handover between shifts is what gets the brief from the departure team to the arrival team in the first place.

 The agency's anxiety made visible.
 "Please please make sure everything is perfect for these guests — they're VIP."
 The cleaner knows.
 The phrase adds pressure without information.